passelma42/Field-Sequencing/docs/Tutorial-Data-Analysis-HPC.md

 ```bash
 for dir in ./MBB*/; do ./variantmode-consensus-rename2.0.sh "$dir" -o variant-mode-consensus-sequences.fasta -a; done
 ```
-This commmand will search for all **MBB-xx-xx_barcodexx_ONT-SEQ-xx_xx** in the output folder, find all consensus sequences per barcode and generate one combined fasta file called `variant-mode-consensus-sequences.fasta`.
+This commmand will search for all **MBB-xx-xx_barcodexx_ONT-SEQ-xx_xx** in the output folder, find all consensus sequences per barcode and generate one "master" fasta file called `variant-mode-consensus-sequences.fasta`.
-This is a `for loop` in the shell.
-It runs the script variantmode-consensus-rename2.0.sh once for each folder that matches the pattern ./MBB*/.
+This is command is a `for loop` in the shell (again, work smart not hard :-) ).
+It runs the script `variantmode-consensus-rename2.0.sh` once for each folder that matches the pattern `./MBB*/`.
 **Breakdown of the command:**
 ```
 | Part                                          | Meaning                                                                                   |